thaisdmachado/thaisdmachado/README.md

-### Olá!
-Eu sou Thais Machado
+## 💙 Heyy there!

+### ✨ A little about myself

-- 👩‍💻 Atualmente trabalho como QA Tester
+- 👩‍💻 Currently working as QA Tester
-- 🌱 Estudando Java, Javascript e Python
+- 🌱 Learning: Java, Javascript and Python
-- 👩 Pronomes: ela/dela
+- 👩 Pronouns: she/her

 <div align="center">
   <a href="https://github.com/thaisdmachado">